DJURK/dsp/statistics/4-2-random_dist.md

 thinkplot.Cdf(cdf)<br />
 thinkplot.Config(xlabel='Random variate', ylabel='CDF')

 The CDF plot of the 1000 random numbers is pretty much a straight line from 0 to 1 on both axes.
-This means that the distribution is random.
+This means that every value has the same chance of being selected from the random sample.